raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 }
 ```

 Now we have a problem.
 How are we going to close the file?
-The only way it will exhaust the iterations and invoke `this.fileDescriptor.close()` is if the file doesn’t contain `raganwald`.
+The only way it will exhaust the iterations and invoke `this.fileDescriptor.close()` is if the file doesn't contain `raganwald`.
 If the file *does* contain `raganwald`, our program will happily carry on while leaving the file open.

 This is not good.
 And it's not the only case.
 We might write iterators that act as coroutines, communicating with other processes over ports.
 Once again, we'd want to explicitly close the port when we are done with the iterator.
 We don't want to just garbage-collect the memory we're using.